 - For grant submissions involving the CTSI, be sure to contact Dr. Shuster at least four weeks before your planned internal submission to the Division of Sponsored Research (usually six weeks before the due date at the agency).
 In exceptional circumstances, where this deadline cannot be met, we shall evaluate our participation on a case by case basis.

-- Unless your project has faculty support from one of the following – Department of Biostatistics, Department of Epidemiology, Department of Statistics, or Department of Health Outcomes and Policy – you must contact Dr. Shuster prior to submitting your protocol to the CTSI for review and ultimate submission to the Scientific Advisory Committee.
+- For investigator initiated Clinical Research Center protocols: Unless your project has faculty support from one of the following – Department of Biostatistics, Department of Epidemiology, Department of Statistics, or Department of Health Outcomes and Policy – you must contact Dr. Shuster prior to submitting your protocol to the CTSI for review and ultimate submission to the Scientific Advisory Committee.
 In some situations, this might be as simple as providing a biosketch and contact information for the individual who wrote the analytic research plan.

 Charges for Study Design